ditschedev/nuxtjs-ghost/README.md

 ```

 #### Global Configuration
-To set up global configuration, add the following object to your `export` of `nuxt.config.js`:
+To set up a global configuration, add the following object to your `export` of `nuxt.config.js`:
 ```js
 ghost: {
   url: 'YOUR_API_ENDPOINT',